andrewcargill/johans_eco_timber/README.md

 ### Automated Testing
 To date no Automated testing has been carried out.

+***

 ## Bugs

 ### Solved

 #### Bootstrap & Materialize

-I had zero experience on these and as both were used in the walkthroughs I thought they were equals.
-I went with Materialise.
-This backfired when I was trying to work out forms as I was informed by a tutor that Materialise was seen as very dated and that I would experience problems with Django should I choice to continue working with it.
+I had zero experience of either of these going into the project and as both were used in the walkthroughs I thought they were equals.
+I had chosen to go with Materialize.
+This backfired when I was trying to format the form, and I was then informed by a tutor that Materialize was seen as very dated and that I could experience problems with Django should I choice to continue working with it.

 As this project involves many elements I found that I didn’t really have the time to focus and learn the true powers of Bootstrap.
-For this project it is used on a basic level.
+But I think the finished site is fine, given my level of knowledge and experience with Bootstrap.

 #### Power of Agile

 I needed to change direction on the enquiry system implementation.
-My original plan was to allow the user to create an enquiry, add a number of items to the enquiry and then submit the enquiry.
+My original plan was to allow the user to create an enquiry, add a number of items to that enquiry and then submit the enquiry.
 At the stage where I had the database models installed and was trying to solve the problem of including items within the enquiry I realised that this was maybe a little ambitious for this project.

-I decided to simplify the idea into one database and enable the user to create an enquiry and then submit the enquiry.
+I decided to simplify the idea into one database which would enable the user to create an enquiry and then submit the enquiry.
 The system would allow the user to create and submit any number of enquires.

 #### Deployment

-I spent 3 hours working with Rebecca (Tutor) to help me get the site live.
+I spent a few hours working with Rebecca (Tutor) to help me get the site live.
+I had placed the 'static' files in the wrong directory and also had a problem with Cloudinary collecting the static files.

+#### Placement of the user status
+Originally I had the user status shown under the navigation.
+I spent many hours trying to find a solution that would work for both desktop and mobile views.
+The solution I developed shows the Status on the right hand side for desktop views and then moves the status to the left on mobile views.
+I think it's a brilliant and creative solution to the problem.

 ### Unsolved
-- Styling of Sign-up page
-- Placement of login status for mobile views
 - Data picker only allows user to select future dates
+- UTC - Standard time - I have not tested for time adjustments for locations other than Sweden.
+The website is intended for swedish users, so I do not think this is a major problem at this stage.
+- 500 error - At the moment if a user is not logged in and tries to access a 'restricted' page they will get a 500 error.
+This should be fixed by adding a redirect.

+***

 ## Deployment

-### Deploying to Heroku
+### Deploying to Heroku & ElephantSQL & Cloudinary
+- Create a Cloudinary account
+- Create an account in Heroku
+- Create an app in Heroku
+- Give app a name and select region
+- Create n account and database in ElephantSQL

 ### Database setup

-### Cloudinary
+- In your Heroku App goto 'settings'
+- click on 'Reveal Config Vars'
+- Add SECRET_KEY and add a value
+- Add CLOUDINARY_URL and past in the url from your Cloudinary account
+- add DATABASE_URL and past in the url from ElephantSQL
+- Click on 'Deploy'
+- Link up the repository via github
+- Manually deploy

+***

 ## Credits and Acknowledgements

 ### Credits

+This project was created and programmed by myself.

 |||
 |---|---|
 |Images|[freepik](https://www.freepik.com/free-photos-vectors/carpenter-carpentry-woodworking)|